Aripiprazole: Schizophrenia

 The 2016 National Institute for Health and Care Excellence (NICE) guidance for treating psychosis and schizophrenia in children and young people recommended aripiprazole as a second-line treatment after risperidone for people between 15 and 17 who are having an acute exacerbation or recurrence of psychosis or schizophrenia.
-A 2014 NICE review of the depot formulation of the drug found that it might have a role in treatment as an alternative to other depot formulations of second-generation antipsychotics for people who have trouble taking medication as directed or who prefer it.
+A 2014 NICE review of the depot formulation of the drug found that it may have a role in treatment as an alternative to other depot formulations of second-generation antipsychotics for people who have trouble taking medication as directed or who prefer it.

-A 2014 Cochrane review comparing aripiprazole and other atypical antipsychotics found that it is difficult to determine differences as data quality is poor.
-A 2011 Cochrane review comparing aripiprazole with placebo concluded that high dropout rates in clinical trials, and a lack of outcome data regarding general functioning, behavior, mortality, economic outcomes, or cognitive functioning make it difficult to definitively conclude that aripiprazole is useful for the prevention of relapse.
+A 2014 Cochrane review comparing aripiprazole and other atypical antipsychotics found it difficult to determine differences as data quality is poor.
+A 2011 Cochrane review comparing aripiprazole with placebo concluded that high dropout rates in clinical trials, and a lack of outcome data regarding general functioning, behavior, mortality, economic outcomes, or cognitive functioning make it difficult to definitively conclude that aripiprazole is useful in preventing relapse.
 This review found only low-quality evidence of effectiveness in treating schizophrenia.

-A 2013 review placed aripiprazole in the middle range of 15 antipsychotics for effectiveness, approximately as effective as haloperidol and quetiapine and slightly more effective than ziprasidone, chlorpromazine, and asenapine, with better tolerability compared to the other antipsychotic drugs (4th best for reducing weight gain, 5th best for reducing extrapyramidal symptoms, the best for reducing prolactin levels, 2nd best for prolongated QTc interval, and 5th best for sedative symptoms).
+A 2013 review placed aripiprazole in the middle range of 15 antipsychotics for effectiveness, approximately as effective as haloperidol and quetiapine and slightly more effective than ziprasidone, chlorpromazine, or asenapine, with better tolerability compared to the other antipsychotic drugs (4th best for reducing weight gain, 5th best for reducing extrapyramidal symptoms, the best for reducing prolactin levels, 2nd best for prolongated QTc interval, and 5th best for sedative symptoms).
 The authors concluded that for acute psychotic episodes, aripiprazole results in benefits in some aspects of the condition.
+It lowers prolactin levels.
+In cases of hyperprolactinaemia caused by other antipsychotics, the addition of or switch to aripiprazole is used to lower prolactin levels.

+Aripiprazole is recommended as the initial treatment for schizophrenia according to the INTEGRATE consensus international guidelines.

-In 2013 the World Federation of Societies for Biological Psychiatry recommended aripiprazole for the treatment of acute exacerbations of schizophrenia as a Grade 1 recommendation and evidence level A.
+In 2013 the World Federation of Societies for Biological Psychiatry recommended aripiprazole for treatment of acute exacerbations of schizophrenia as a Grade 1 recommendation and evidence level A.

 The British Association for Psychopharmacology similarly recommends that all persons presenting with psychosis receive treatment with an antipsychotic and that such treatment should continue for at least 1–2 years, as "There is no doubt that antipsychotic discontinuation is strongly associated with relapse during this period".
 The guideline further notes that "Established schizophrenia requires continued maintenance with doses of antipsychotic medication within the recommended range (Evidence level A)".